DaoCloud/DaoCloud-docs/docs/en/docs/blogs/amamba.md

 1. **In the development stage**: The application workbench provides the pipeline function.
 Enterprises can define the process of compiling code, code inspection, and building cloud native products in the pipeline to help developers test code in time, thereby improving code quality.
 In addition, the entire pipeline is set up once and reused multiple times, which greatly reduces the workload of developers and reduces unnecessary duplication of labor.

 2. **In the delivery stage**: The application workbench gives the current GitOps concept, and deploys enterprise applications to the production environment frequently and continuously in an automated manner.
 As an extension of the previous stage, automated continuous deployment serves as a link between the past and the future, and is a closed-loop control of the entire process of software development.
-The application workbench can automatically and continuously monitor the code warehouse and compare it with the application in the production environment to ensure that the production environment is consistent with the expected state in the warehouse to achieve fully automated deployment.
+The application workbench can automatically and continuously monitor the codebase and compare it with the application in the production environment to ensure that the production environment is consistent with the expected state in the registry to achieve fully automated deployment.
 In addition, the application workbench also supports the docking of external capabilities on the basis of continuous deployment, so as to realize advanced release strategies such as grayscale release under progressive delivery.

 3. **In the operation and maintenance phase**: The application workbench provides a unified observation plane for various forms of cloud-native applications, including monitoring, alarms, logs and other information.
 It also provides functions such as application upgrade, rollback, stop and delete application.